 MEDI 463 – Senior Seminar in Medical Imaging (3)

 In their final year, medical imaging students will complete an approved project and present their results in a public seminar.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: MEDI 410